Amin-Nz/expense-tracker/README.md

 Output violations to the console
 Fail the build if any critical style violations are found

+## Pre-Commit :

+I created a pre-commit hook that runs the checkstyle mvn command everytime a new commit is done. config is inside the .pre-commit.

 ## Additional Notes
 - This is a basic setup and may need additional features like security, validation, and more comprehensive error handling for a production environment.
 - The H2 database is for development purposes.
 For production, consider using a persistent database like PostgreSQL or MySQL.